richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 Algorithm Z is reported as the fastest algorithm in _Random Sampling with a Reservoir_.
 It is analogous to Algorithm D; skips are generated independently of the data; the cost of skip generation is high making Algorithm X, which is fallen back to, profitable for sample to input size ratios above a threshold; approximation speeds up skip generation.
-Identically to Algorithm D, we do rejection sampling by generating uniform $x$ and evaluating some function $g(x)$ with the following acceptance criterion condition:
+Identically to Algorithm D, we do rejection sampling by generating uniform $x$ and $u$ and evaluating some function $g(x)$ with the following acceptance criterion condition:

 $$ f(x) \le cg(x) $$